google/knative-gcp/docs/examples/cloudpubsubsource/README.md

 ## Overview

-This sample shows how to configure the CloudPubSubSource.
-CloudPubSubSource fires a new event each time a message is published on a [Google Cloud Platform PubSub topic](https://cloud.google.com/pubsub/).
+This sample shows how to configure `CloudPubSubSources`.
+The `CloudPubSubSource` fires a new event each time a message is published on a [Cloud Pub/Sub topic](https://cloud.google.com/pubsub/).
+This source sends events using a Push-compatible format.

 ## Prerequisites